WYHI: Progressive talk

 Newsweb Corporation dropped the Nine FM programming on all three signals Monday, October 20, 2008, and replaced it with a simulcast of sister station WCPT 820's progressive talk programming from 5 A.M. until 9 P.M.
 The Nine FM format moved to WKIF 92.7 in Kankakee.
 The station's call sign was changed to WCPQ on October 27, 2008.

 Polski FM

-On June 2, 2014, WCPQ and WCPY broke away from the Progressive Talk simulcast and changed their format to Polish-language news, talk and music, branded as "Polski FM".
+On June 2, 2014, WCPQ and WCPY broke away from the Progressive Talk simulcast and changed their format to Polish-language news, talk and music.
+It was branded as "Polski FM".
 After the station's sale to Bible Broadcasting Network, Polski FM briefly moved to WMFN AM 640.

 Bible Broadcasting Network

-On March 20, 2018, it was announced that Newsweb would sell WCPQ to Bible Broadcasting Network for $5,099,000.
-The sale was consummated on May 31, 2018, at which point the new owners changed the station's call sign to WYHI.
+On March 20, 2018, Newsweb announced it would sell WCPQ to the Bible Broadcasting Network for $5,099,000.
+The sale was consummated on May 31, 2018.
+On that day, the new owners changed the station's call sign to WYHI.
 The station joined the Bible Broadcasting Network on June 12, 2018.